Skip to main content

 received route, as long as the gateway PE works in Uniform-

-Propagation-Mode, as explained in Section 5.2.
+Propagation-Mode, as explained in Section 5.2, and the use of

 * For instance, consider an IP-VRF configured with DOMAIN-IDs